alexarice/advent-of-code-2018/README.md

 Day 5
 -----

 This task was really about free groups.
-Although I didn't realise that there was a built in free group library in Haskell, it still allowed me to see that as removing a letter is a group homomorphism and reducing the element just takes it to a different representation of the same
+Although I didn\'t realise that there was a built in free group library in Haskell, it still allowed me to see that as removing a letter is a group homomorphism and reducing the element just takes it to a different representation of the same